uccser/cs-unplugged/docs/source/author/topics.rst

 Configuration Files
 ==============================================================================

 This section details configuration files within the ``content`` directory for a specific language.
-These files define the topics content on the website and their respective attributes (for example: the difficulty of a programming exercise).
-If you haven't used the YAML configuration files before, see :doc:`understanding_configuration_files`.
+These files are in YAML format.
+If you are not familiar with YAML, see :doc:`understanding_configuration_files`.

 The diagram below shows an example of YAML file locations for the